Insights

 Generic breathing apps give you a timer and a circle animation.
 That’s helpful, but it still leaves your counting brain in charge.
 You’re monitoring the animation.
 You’re wondering if you’re doing it right.

-FeelClear works differently: a voice guides you through the session and calibrates to your individual resonance frequency.
+FeelClear works differently: a voice guides you through the session and adapts the pacing.
 You don’t think about the count.
 You don’t wonder if five seconds is long enough.
-You follow the voice, and your nervous system does the work.
+You follow the voice and let the rhythm carry the practice.

-The personalization matters because some people thrive at 5.5 breaths per minute.
-Others need 6.5.
-A standard app won’t know.
-FeelClear asks you a quick stress-level question, then guides you to your resonance frequency—not a generic protocol.
+The personalization matters because some people feel better at 5.5 breaths per minute.
+Others prefer 6.5.
+FeelClear asks a quick check-in, then guides a rhythm that fits the moment rather than a generic protocol.

-Tell us how stressed you feel and we’ll guide you to your resonance frequency in under five minutes.
+Tell us what you are feeling and we’ll guide a short breathing practice in under five minutes.
 Download FeelClear on the App Store.

 Common Objections